satoru-takeuchi/rook-helper/README.md

 - kubectl
 - kubeadm

 There should be scratch devices for OSDs.
-Bu default, "/dev/sdb" is used.
-Change "DEVICES" parameter in "config.sh" if necessary.
+By default("cluster-test.yaml"), Rook consumes all scratch devices for OSDs.

 ## installation